gavr123456789/niva-site/Writerside/topics/Bindings.md

         on sayHello -> Unit
         on changeAge::Int -> Unit
-        // your variant of `public boolean isAdult(int legalAge)` on introduceFriend::String withAge::Int -> Unit
+        // your variant of `public boolean isAdult(int legalAge)`
+        @rename: "introduceFriend" // real name of the Java function on introduceFriend::String withAge::Int -> Unit
     ]
 ] fields: [